brianc/node-postgres/README.md

 If you need help or run into _any_ issues getting node-postgres to work on your system please report a bug or contact me directly.
 I am usually available via google-talk at my github account public email address.

 I usually tweet about any important status updates or changes to node-postgres.
-You can follow me [@briancarlson](https://twitter.com/briancarlson) to keep up to date.
+Follow me [@briancarlson](https://twitter.com/briancarlson) to keep up to date.

 ## Extras